Rita Deanin Abbey

 Rita Deanin Abbey (July 20, 1930 – March 20, 2021) was a multidisciplinary abstract artist and among the first art professors at the University of Nevada, Las Vegas (UNLV).
 Born in New Jersey to Polish immigrants, she moved to Las Vegas, Nevada, in 1965 to teach, living there for 56 years and contributing several large-scale public artworks.
 She was an artist-in-residence at the studios of many artists and institutions, had over 60 individual exhibitions, and participated in over 160 national and international group exhibitions.

 Abbey was known for her many and various uses of media, including painting, drawing, printmaking, sculpture, porcelain enamel fired on steel, stained glass, and computer art.
-A year after her death, the Rita Deanin Abbey Museum opened in Las Vegas.
+A year after her death, the Rita Deanin Abbey Art Museum opened in Las Vegas.
 The museum displays her outdoor sculptures and a selection of her extensive body of work.

 Early life and education

 Rita Deanin was born in 1930 in Passaic, New Jersey and graduated from Passaic High School in 1948, where she was voted "most talented" by her fellow graduates.
 She studied at Goddard College in Vermont from 1948 to 1950 before moving to Albuquerque, New Mexico, to receive a Bachelor of Fine Arts degree in 1952 and a Master of Arts degree in 1954 from the University of New Mexico, Albuquerque.
 In the summers of 1952 and 1954, she studied under Hans Hofmann at the Hans Hofmann School of Fine Arts in Massachusetts.